The Best South Carolina Auto Insurance Company

-South Carolina’s auto insurance rates are on the low side — on average $1,344 per year, compared to the nationwide average of $1,669.
+South Carolina’s auto insurance rates are right in line with the national average — $973 per year, compared to $1,009 nationwide.
 That said, how much you’ll pay can vary a lot depending on your car, your coverage, and your address.
 Use our tool to find your best rates:

 South Carolina Minimum Liability